ktjayamanna/firebox/README.md

 ## Components

 - **Client**: Handles local file synchronization and provides a REST API
+- **Backend Services**: Microservices for handling various aspects of the system
+  - **Files Service**: Handles file metadata and multipart uploads
 - **Database**: SQLite database for storing file metadata and chunk information
 - **Chunking System**: Splits files into chunks for efficient storage and transfer
 - **AWS Services**: Simulated AWS services for development and testing